DOOMReboot/PixelPusher/README.md

 **PixelPusher demonstrates a very fast way to display randomly colored pixels in a window with SDL (C++)**

+**The key takeaway here is that one of the fastest ways to write pixels to the screen with SDL without tearing is to render them to a buffer in RAM, upload the buffer to a texture on the video card, and then present it to the main framebuffer.**

 ![PixelPusherScreenShot.gif](https://doomreboot.github.io/PixelPusherScreenShot.gif)

 ## Step 1 - Install SDL2 (Simple Direct Media Layer)